 CAPREx (Cambridge-Africa Partnership for Research Excellence) Fellowships are a collaborative initiative between the University of Cambridge, the University of Ghana, Legon and Makerere University, Uganda, run by the Cambridge-Africa Programme.
 CAPREx aims to equip African academics with the skills, resources, networks and vision to become internationally competitive successful researchers, research managers or administrators.

-Dr Naalamle Amissah (University of Ghana) is a 2015/16 CAPREx Fellow working on alternative methods of cultivation of a medicinal plant, Cryptolepis sanguinolenta, to maximize active compound production and prevent species extinction in the wild.
+Dr Naalamle Amissah (University of Ghana) was a 2015/16 CAPREx Fellow working on alternative methods of cultivation of a medicinal plant, Cryptolepis sanguinolenta, to maximize active compound production and prevent species extinction in the wild.

 Medicinal plants are known to play a vital role in the health care systems and economic growth of many developing economies.
 In Ghana, C. sanguinolentais an example of a plant species widely used in the preparation of phyto-medicines for the treatment of malaria.